Student Opportunity Fund

 You will need to submit:

-You should treat applying for the Student Opportunity Fund as you would a job application and answer all questions fully, providing thorough information of your activity/opportunity and a detailed risk assessment.
+You should treat applying for the Student Opportunity Fund as you would a job application and answer all questions on the application form fully, providing thorough information of your activity/opportunity and a detailed risk assessment.

 As part of your application, you will need to provide a breakdown of the budget for the activity.
 You should:

-If claiming for petrol costs, the Fund cover such costs at 14p per mile.
+If claiming for petrol costs, the Fund cover such costs at 20p per mile with effect from 1 April 2022.
 Evidence of the number of miles must be provided.

 When you have completed your application, you should submit the form and supporting evidence by e-mail to [email protected].
-Alternatively, you can submit your form and supporting evidence by post or in person to the Student Administration building.
+Alternatively, you can submit your form and supporting evidence by post or in person to the Catalyst building.